turbot/steampipe-plugin-aws/docs/tables/aws_elastic_beanstalk_application.md

 ```

-### Details of resource life cycle config for application
+### Info of resource life cycle configuration for each application

 ```sql
 select